Caaz/rimworld-mod-template/README.md

 - [ ] Github action for building the mod!
 - [ ] Uses NPM scripts for auto building locally.
 - [ ] A single location to modify mod metadata.
+- [ ] A checklist for starting out

 ## Building